 - 1. New construction applications must earn 100 points. - 2.
-All projects must meet one of the following requirements: - (a) at least ten percent (10%) of total units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income, or - (b) at least five percent (5%) of total units will be affordable to and occupied by households with incomes at or below forty percent (40%) of county median income.

-3. Rehabilitation applications must:

-- (a) have been placed in service on or before December 31, 1995, - (b) require rehabilitation expenses in excess of \$10,000 per unit, - (c) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (d) not have begun or completed after December 31, 2001 a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five (5) years, and - (e) not be deteriorated to the point of requiring demolition.
+All projects must meet one of the following requirements: - (a) at least ten percent (10%) of total units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income, or - (b) at least five percent (5%) of total units will be affordable to and occupied by households with incomes at or below forty percent (40%) of county median income. - 32.
+Rehabilitation applications must: - (a) have been placed in service on or before December 31, 19965, - (b) require rehabilitation expenses in excess of \$10,000 per unit, - (c) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (d) not have begun or completed after December 31, 2001 a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five (5) years, and - (e) not be deteriorated to the point of requiring demolition. - 3.
+The inducement resolution must be submitted with the full application.